vsubramaniam851/typ_embed/README.md

 * lang2vec 1.1.2
 * NumPy 1.19.5
 * transformers 4.5.1
+* stanza 1.0.0

+## Datasets
+We use four different datasets in this model.
+Each of the links to download them are provided here:
+* Dependency Parsing and POS Tagging: Download CoNLL-U English_EWT dataset from https://universaldependencies.org/
+* Entailment Classification: SICK dataset from https://marcobaroni.org/composes/sick.html
+* Extractive Text Summarization: BBC News Summary dataset from https://www.kaggle.com/pariza/bbc-news-summary Once downloaded, place these in a directory called `datasets` in the `typ_embed` directory.

 ## Install
 It is recommended to install a Python virtual environment either using `venv` or through Anaconda to obtain all package dependencies.
 Once installed, clone the repository either using